Youth Day: Senior Citizens’ life advice to younger people

 “measures to strengthen national capacities in the field of youth and to increase the quality and quantity of opportunities available to young people for full, effective and constructive participation in society.”

-Moreover, the program raises awareness to the “delayed or fractured entrance to the labour market, governments are focusing on promoting youth entrepreneurship”.
+Moreover, the program raises awareness of the “delayed or fractured entrance to the labor market” which is the reason why “governments are focusing on promoting youth entrepreneurship”.

 Finally, the message from United Nations Secretary-General Ban Ki-moon’s, on International Youth Day: